 Updates (asset additions, removals, renames, etc.) to any of the collections included in a portal are immediately reflected in the published portal.
 You can publish or unpublish a portal at any time.

 Media portals can be used for a variety of different purposes.
 Some common use cases include Brand portal, Product launch portal, Photo gallery portal, or Event portal.

 Read more about the Media Portal and common use cases in this blog post.

 Prerequisite: Make sure the Portal feature has been enabled for your account.

-- Select Portal from the Media Library navigation pane, and in the landing page that opens, click Create New Portal.NoteIf at least one portal has already been created, when you select Portal the Portals page opens displaying a grid with information about your existing portals.
+- Select Portal from the Product Navigation menu, and in the landing page that opens, click Create New Portal.NoteIf at least one portal has already been created, when you select Portal the Portals page opens displaying a grid with information about your existing portals.
 Click Create new to add a new portal.

 - In the Create New Portal form, enter a Title and Delivery name for your portal, and select the collections to include.

 - The Title acts as the meta-title (browser tab label) for your portal.
 You can modify the title at any time.

 - The Delivery name is the last element in your portal's URL.
 Once you Save your initial portal, this value cannot be changed.
 The rest of the portal's URL structure is standard and currently cannot be customized.
 You can see what the full URL will look like directly below the Delivery name field.